kubernetes/contributor-site/content/en/blog/2023/sig-architecture-conformance-spotlight.md

 tests for their stable APIs.

-SIG Architecture is responsible for stewarding this requirement, and APISnoop has proven to be an invaluable tool in this regard.
+SIG Architecture is responsible for stewarding this requirement, and [APISnoop](https://apisnoop.cncf.io/) has proven to be an invaluable tool in this regard.
 Through automation, APISnoop generates a pull request every weekend to highlight any discrepancies in Conformance coverage.
-If any endpoints are promoted to General Availability without a conformance test, it would be promptly identified.
+If any endpoints are promoted to General Availability without a conformance test, it will be promptly identified.
 This approach helps prevent the accumulation of new technical debt.

 Additionally, there are plans in the near future to create a release informing job, which will add an additional layer to prevent any new